BBVA/apicheck/docs/quick_start.md

 ## Installing a new tool

+In order to use a tool you have to install it by using the install subcommand.
-The tool installing process, under the hoods, does the follows:
+Under the hoods, the installation process is as follows:

-1. Download tool Docker Image
+1. Download the Docker image
-2. Register installed tool
+2. Register the tool in the environment
-3. Create environment with alias
+3. Create the alias

-As example will install *sensitive-json* tool:
+As an example, this is how you can install *sensitive-json* tool:

 ```console
 $ acp install sensitive-json